Go back to Blogs

 Agree with your ex that disparaging one another in front of the kids or allowing the kids to speak disrespectfully about either parent is strictly forbidden.
-Never, ever force your children to choose sides when there is a disagreement and do not use your children as messengers between you and your former spouse.
+Most importantly, it is important to keep children out of disagreements and avoid using your children as messengers between you and your co-parent.

 Work Toward Consistency

-You are co-parenting to provide your children with the stability and support of two loving parents.
-You can’t be working at cross-purposes with your ex, trying to outshine he or she as the cool parent or the responsible parent.
+You are co-parenting to provide your children with stability and support.
+You can’t be working at cross-purposes with your ex, trying to outshine them as the cool or the responsible parent.

 Consistency Isn't Always Equal

 Doing what is best for your child may not always equate to a 50-50 split.
 If one parent travels frequently, it might make more sense for the children to spend more time with the other parent.
-If your ex has always taken the kids to their sports practices, don’t nix it just because it is your weekend.
+If your co-parent has always taken the kids to their sports practices, consider if that will be the case if it is your weekend.
 Talk to your children (without putting them in the middle) if they are old enough to express their opinions.
 Consider their feelings and remember the most important thing is meeting the needs of your kids.

 Keep it Professional

 Think of your new relationship with your spouse like a business.
 You wouldn’t disparage your co-workers or boss, even when you disagree.
 You can’t do it in this situation either.
 Communicate as you would with a colleague, cordially, respectfully and clearly.
 Make requests of your co-parent, not demands.
 Don’t criticize, blame or accuse him or her.
 If you catch yourself starting a sentence with “You always” or “You never,” consider restating it.
 Avoid using profanity with your co-parent, as you wouldn't in the workplace.